-Allowance for Uncollectible Accounts - The Company recognizes a Provision for Uncollectible Accounts as a percent of revenues each month.
+Allowance for Doubtful Accounts - The Company recognizes a Provision for Doubtful Accounts as a percent of revenues each month.
 The amount of the monthly Provision is based upon the Company's experience in collecting electric and gas utility service accounts receivable in prior years.
 Account write-offs, net of recoveries, are processed monthly.
-At the end of each month, an analysis of the delinquent receivables is performed and the adequacy of the Allowance for Uncollectible Accounts is reviewed.
+At the end of each month, an analysis of the delinquent receivables is performed and the adequacy of the Allowance for Doubtful Accounts is reviewed.
 The analysis takes into account an assumption about the cash recovery of delinquent receivables and also uses calculations related to customers who have chosen payment plans to resolve their arrears.
 The analysis also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
-Evaluating the adequacy of the Allowance for Uncollectible Accounts requires judgment about the assumptions used in the analysis.
+Evaluating the adequacy of the Allowance for Doubtful Accounts requires judgment about the assumptions used in the analysis.
 Also, the Company has experienced periods when State regulators have extended the periods during which certain standard credit and collection activities of utility companies are suspended.
-In periods when account write-offs exceed estimated levels, the Company adjusts the Provision for Uncollectible Accounts to maintain an adequate Allowance for Uncollectible Accounts balance.
+In periods when account write-offs exceed estimated levels, the Company adjusts the Provision for Doubtful Accounts to maintain an adequate Allowance for Doubtful Accounts balance.

-Pension and Postretirement Benefit Obligations - The Company has a defined benefit pension plan covering substantially all its employees and also provides certain other post-retirement benefits (OPEB), primarily medical and life insurance benefits to retired employees.
+Pension and Postretirement Benefit Obligations - The Company has a defined benefit pension plan covering substantially all its employees and also provides certain other post-retirement benefits (PBOP), primarily medical and life insurance benefits to retired employees.
 The Company also has a Supplemental Executive Retirement Plan (SERP) covering certain executives of the Company.
 The Company accounts for these benefits in accordance with SFAS No. 87, "Employers' Accounting for Pensions" and SFAS No. 106, "Employers' Accounting for Postretirement Benefits other than Pensions."
-In applying these accounting policies, the Company has made critical estimates related to actuarial assumptions, including assumptions of expected returns on plan assets, future compensation, health care cost trends, and appropriate discount rates.
-For each of these plans, the development of the benefit obligation, fair value of plan assets, funded status and net periodic benefit cost is based on several significant assumptions.
-The Company's reported costs of providing pension and OPEB benefits are developed based on historical cost data, the near-term outlook and an assessment of likely long-term trends.
-Pension and OPEB costs (collectively "postretirement costs") are affected by actual employee demographics, the level of contributions made to the plans, earnings on plan assets, and health care cost trends.
+In applying these accounting policies, the Company has made critical estimates related to actuarial assumptions, including assumptions of expected returns on plan assets, funded status and net periodic benefit cost is based on several significant assumptions.
+The Company's reported costs of providing pension and PBOP benefits are developed based on historical cost data, the near-term outlook and an assessment of likely long-term trends.
+Pension and PBOP costs (collectively "postretirement costs") are affected by actual employee demographics, the level of contributions made to the plans, earnings on plan assets, and health care cost trends.
 Changes made to the provisions of these plans may also affect current and future postretirement costs.
 Postretirement costs may also be significantly affected by changes in key actuarial assumptions, including, anticipated rates of return on plan assets and the discount rates used in determining the postretirement costs and benefit obligations.
 If these assumptions were changed, the resultant change in benefit obligations, fair values of plan assets, funded status and net periodic benefit costs could have a material impact on the Company's consolidated financial statements.
-Approximately 40% of the Company's net pension expense is cap
+Approximately 40% of the Company's net pension expense is capitalized as capital additions to utility plant.

-Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and requires disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and requires disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
+The Company prepares its financial statements in conformity with the guidance provided in The American Institute of Certified Public Accountant's Statement of Position 94-6, "Disclosure of Certain Significant Risks and Uncertainties".